Harvey Weinstein retrial ends with mistrial on rape charge

 The 73-year-old disgraced Hollywood mogul pleaded not guilty to two counts of first-degree criminal sex act and one count of third-degree rape.
 Both carry a maximum sentence of 25 years in prison.

-Weinstein pleaded not guilty and denied the allegations, saying any encounters were consensual.

-After the jury left for deliberations on June 5, he asked to address the court, saying in part, "I've been treated incredibly fairly.
+After the jury left to begin deliberations on June 5, Weinstein asked to address the court, saying in part, "I've been treated incredibly fairly.
 The court officers, the court clerks, everybody I just want to thank from the bottom of my heart.
 I appreciate you all."

-He was also convicted in 2022 of sexual assault in Los Angeles and was sentenced to 16 years in prison in that case.
+Meanwhile, he is appealing his 2022 sexual assault conviction in Los Angeles, where he was sentenced to 16 years in prison.